mjebrahimi/Awesome-Nuget-Packages/README.md

 ### Functional Programming

 ## Contribution
-Contributions welcome!
+Contributions are always welcome!
 Feel free to open an [issue][issues] or create a pull request.

 ## License
 [![CC0][license-badge]][license]